New Zealand Portrait Gallery: Collection

 The New Zealand Portrait Gallery holds a collection of portraits featuring works by, and of, New Zealanders.
 In the collection are portraits of many influential and well-known identities including Sir Edmund Hillary, Dame Kiri Te Kanawa, Sir Peter Blake, and Janet Frame.

-In 2014, a portrait of Her Majesty Queen Elizabeth II was commissioned for the gallery, and was painted by New Zealand artist Nick Cuthell in a live sitting.
-The portrait was unveiled by His Royal Highness Prince William, Duke of Cambridge, in a ceremony at Government House, and was subsequently hung at the gallery's home in Shed 11.
+In 2014, a portrait of Queen Elizabeth II was commissioned for the gallery.
+It was painted by New Zealand artist Nick Cuthell in a live sitting.
+The portrait was unveiled by Prince William, Duke of Cambridge, in a ceremony at Government House, and was subsequently hung at the gallery's home in Shed 11.

+Additionally, the museum makes its collection available online here.

 Awards

 The New Zealand Portrait Gallery hosts two biennial awards: the Adam Portraiture Award and the Kiingi Tuheitia Portraiture Award.